 Today’s post comes from John P. Blair with the National Archives History Office.
-The observance of Women’s History Month prompts us to explore the lives and experiences of some of the many female trailblazers in our nation’s history.
-One such woman, Helen Eugenie Moore Anderson, known as Eugenie, accomplished not only one, but several “historic … Continue reading Eugenie Anderson’s Historic Firsts
+A portrait of Eugenie Anderson, ca. 1956.
+(Harry S. Truman Presidential Library and Museum, National Archives) The observance of Women’s History Month prompts us to explore the lives and experiences of some of the many female trailblazers in our nation’s history.
+One … Continue reading Eugenie Anderson’s Historic Firsts

 Today’s post comes from Garet Anderson-Lind from the National Archives History Office.
 Fifty years ago, one of the greatest enterprises in human history began: the Apollo Space Program.
 Through the collective effort of a nation, it was going to put a man on the Moon.
 While many here in the United States are aware of … Continue reading One Giant Leap: The Apollo Space Program at 50